 Bid adieu to all the families and drive back to your hotel.

-Note: Maximum times, an open jeep will escort you to the village because of the tedious topography.
-As exciting as it does sound, it gets really bumpy and the dust keeps flying around.
+Note: Most times, an open jeep will escort you to the village because of the tedious topography.
+As exciting as it sounds, it gets really bumpy and the dust keeps flying around.
 Make sure that you take a scarf or Bandana with you when you start your journey.

 October – March is the best time to be in the Bishnoi village.
 Similar to the best time to be in India, these months best from a temperature point of view.
 Plus, these times are as well perfect for camel safaris.
 Furthermore, spotting migration birds during this season is quite usual.